TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 A rootline menu is a menu which shows you these pages one by one in their hierarchical order.

-An HMENU with the property special = rootlinecreates a rootline menu (also known as "breadcrumb trail") that could look like this:
+An HMENU with the property special = rootline creates a rootline menu (also known as "breadcrumb trail") that could look like this:

 Page level 1 > Page level 2 > Page level 3 >  *Current page*